LoqmanSamani/biostoch/README.md

 `biostoch` is a Python library for simulating chemical and biological models using various deterministic and stochastic methods.
 It provides implementations of methods such as Euler's method, the Runge-Kutta algorithm, the Stochastic Simulation Algorithm (SSA), Tau-Leaping, and the Chemical Langevin Equation (CLE).
 These methods can be used to model and analyze the dynamics of biochemical reactions, gene regulatory networks, and other biological systems.

+### Article

+- [Introducing BioStoch: A Python Library for Simulating Biological Systems](https://medium.com/@samaniloqman91/introducing-biostoch-a-python-library-for-simulating-biological-systems-5d38df9b6991) is the  article, which was published on Towards Data Science, provides an exploration of the mathematical bases behind various simulation methods used by BioStoch.
+From deterministic to stochastic algorithms, learn how to use the library to model biological systems.

 ### Installation

 Install `biostoch` and its dependencies using pip: